rxantos/tubras/tools/irrb/doc/object_panel.rst

 ===================

 Common Options:
-	**Node Type** - This field is used to indicate the Irrlicht mesh node type.
+	**Node Type** - This field is used to specify the Irrlicht mesh node type.
 	Valid options include standard, custom, water surface, volumetric light, skydome, skybox, or billboard.
 See below options specific to each node type.